COVID-19 hospital: Patients release protocols

 Guidelines are available to help medical professionals determine which patients are suitable to be released from the hospital.
 For example, a patient needs to be afebrile for more than 3 days, to show improvements of symptoms, to have satisfactory improvements shown in the X-ray scan of his or her lungs and to have 2 consecutive negative PCR tests on the same day.
-Even after the official hospital discharge, the patient needs to remain socially distanced to their family members and friends, as the risk of infecting others is not eliminated.
+Even after the official hospital discharge, the patient needs to remain socially distanced from their family members and friends, as the risk of infecting others is not eliminated.

 COVID-19 Hospitals By Region

 China

 Different regions in China have their designated COVID-hospitals, either transformed from normal hospitals or from large sports halls and exhibition centres.
-Wuhan, the first recognised region of COVID-19 outbreak, has established 45 COVID-19 hospitals.
+Wuhan, the first recognised region of COVID-19 outbreak, established 45 COVID-19 hospitals.
 Among the 45 hospitals, 6 of them provide healthcare services to critically endangered patients, and the remaining 39 hospitals offer treatment to severely ill patients and patients who are older than 65 years old.
 Lastly, patients with less severe symptoms are treated in large sports hall- or exhibition centre- converted hospitals.
-The exact number of temporary COVID-19 hospitals in Wuhan is unknown, but the number of beds made available to patients has at least increased to more than 50,000.
+The exact number of temporary COVID-19 hospitals in Wuhan is unknown, but the number of beds made available to patients increased to more than 50,000.

 COVID-19 Treatment in hospitals in China

-In China, the National Health Commission (NHC) has launched the National Clinical guidelines (6th edition) to lay out the specific treatments and regulations for handling COVID-19 patients.
+In China, the National Health Commission (NHC) launched the National Clinical guidelines (7th edition) to lay out the specific treatments and regulations for handling COVID-19 patients.

 The four main policies of the Chinese National Health Commission aim to achieve minimal COVID-19 fatality in COVID-19 hospitals.